Mixture of Virtual-Kernel Experts for Multi-Objective User Profile Modeling: Experiments

 \section{Experiments}

-In this section, we will evaluate MVKE on offline and real business scenario datasets, and compares it with several widely-used baseline methods.
-We will start with details about the experimental setup, including data descriptions, compared models, and specific experiment settings.
+In this section, we will evaluate MVKE on offline and real business scenario datasets, and compares it with several widely-used baseline methods.\footnote{We release the source code at: \url{https://github.com/MVKE2021/MVKE}, and open more detailed experimental results in the supplementary file due to limited space here.} We will start with details about the experimental setup, including data descriptions, compared models, and specific experiment settings.
 After that, we will analyze the performance of MVKE in both offline and online scenarios to demonstrate its effectiveness and high efficiency.